moryev/tcspc-lifetime-toolkit/README.md

 rather than being imposed by the software architecture.
 ```

-**Version 0.3 extends the realistic TCSPC workflow from IRF-convolved simulation to direct IRF-aware parameter estimation.
+**Version 0.4 extends the realistic TCSPC workflow with reusable, analysis-dependent preprocessing and more robust workflow architecture.
-The current implementation supports mono-exponential least-squares and Poisson maximum-likelihood reconvolution with
-simultaneous estimation of fluorescence amplitude, lifetime, detector background, and temporal IRF shift.
+The current implementation supports mono-exponential least-squares and Poisson maximum-likelihood reconvolution with simultaneous estimation of fluorescence amplitude, lifetime, detector background, and temporal IRF shift, together with histogram validation, background estimation and subtraction, peak detection, IRF-relative temporal alignment, time-window cropping, photon-count-preserving rebinning, and total- or peak-count normalization.
+Raw photon counts are retained for Poisson-likelihood fitting, while cropping, rebinning, and normalization are intended primarily for visualization, exploratory analysis, and machine-learning representations.
 The IRF shape and width are treated as known and fixed during fitting.
-The numerical workflow currently assumes
-a uniform time grid and uses a Gaussian IRF model.
-Experimental IRF loading and calibration, fitted IRF width,
-multi-exponential reconvolution, and advanced detector effects such as pile-up, dead time, and afterpulsing are not yet included.**
+The numerical workflow currently assumes a uniform time grid and uses a Gaussian IRF model.
+Automatic background-region detection, noise-aware peak estimation, experimental IRF loading and calibration, fitted IRF width, multi-exponential reconvolution, advanced detector effects such as pile-up, dead time, and afterpulsing, and calibrated confidence intervals are not yet included.**

 ## Installation